Hannahnv/Customer-Transaction-Analysis/README.md

 4.8 Sales vs Profit per Category

 ### 5. Sales Prediction
-Use the Pycaret library to compare models and predict Sales
+Use the Pycaret library to compare time-series models and predict sales.
+Because Pycaret offers a comprehensive time-series modeling solution.
+It evaluates numerous models with diverse metrics and identifies the optimal choice.
 ### 6. Customer Segmentation
 Customer Segmentation is the process of dividing customers into groups that are similar in several characteristics.
-In this project, I use unsupervised learning, particularly the K-means clustering method to perform this task.
+In this project, use unsupervised learning, particularly the K-means clustering method to perform this task.
 ### 7. Conclusion
 ### 8. Recommendation